 - Focus on results and contribution.
 Whenever you measure accomplished tasks, also rate their results.
 One methodology for that is OKR, objectives and key results, where each objective is tied to a few measurable results.

 - Building on strengths.
 It’s much better if a person does one or a few things per week well, not that they finish a long list of unimportant tasks.

 - Concentrating on first things first.
 You need discipline and focus, each hour, day and week.
 We often drift away to do small insignificant tasks, while we should focus on important strategic plans.

 - Making effective decisions.
 It’s all about right steps in the right sequence.
 What is needed are a few, but fundamental decisions.

 If you need a systematic tool to manage your team productivity according to the principles above, try out Weekdone.
-We've built it exactly for both you as a manager as well as your whole team and company manage your time better and focus on what's important.
+We’ve built it exactly for both you as a manager as well as your whole team and company manage your time better and focusing on what’s important.
 Go get things done.